Close Menu

 Adrián FuentesBy Adrián Fuentes22 August, 2025No Comments

-Metal Gear Solid Delta: Snake Eater returns with renewed graphics, classic stealth and 60 FPS, this is what you need to know about the new edition for Xbox.
+Metal Gear Solid Delta: Snake Eater returns with renewed graphics, classic stealth and 60 FPS, this is what you should know about the new edition for Xbox.

 Don't miss anything and follow us on Google News!

 The return of Snake was one of the most anticipated of the summer, and now it’s here: Metal Gear Solid Delta: Snake Eater.
-This new version of the legendary 2004 release arrives on August 28, and it does so with an approach that bets on respect for the original material while updating it for current consoles.
+This new version of the legendary 2004 release arrives on August 28th, and it does so with an approach that bets on respect for the original material while updating it in a big way for current consoles.

 Technical Section